Wall Street Pummels ING Groep N.V. (ING) After Recent Earnings Report

 ING Groep N.V.
-(NYSE:ING) went up by 0.14% from its latest closing price compared to the recent 1-year high of $14.87.
-The company’s stock price has collected 1.59% of gains in the last five trading sessions.
-Press Release reported on 10/12/21 that Progress on share buyback programme
+(NYSE:ING) went up by 0.73% from its latest closing price compared to the recent 1-year high of $15.15.
+The company’s stock price has collected 3.34% of gains in the last five trading sessions.
+Press Release reported 21 hours ago that Progress on share buyback programme

 Is It Worth Investing in ING Groep N.V.
 (NYSE :ING) Right Now?